akashacms/epub-guide/documents/6-building-EPUB.html.md

 The scripts ending with `-range-confidence` correspond to building the eBook.
 These steps use a different configuration file, `config-ebook-range-confidence.js`, whose RenderDestination is `out-range-confidence`.
 Other than that the steps are largely the same as in the EPUB Skeleton project.

 There are two additional steps, `check-range-confidence` and `kindle-range-confidence`.
 The first runs the _epubcheck_ tool to verify the EPUB is correct.
 The second runs the _KindleGen_ tool to repackage the EPUB into the MOBI format used by Amazon's Kindle online store.

+This covers only the workflow required to build the same content for both a website and an EPUB.
+In the next chapter we'll go over templates and the required special processing.